homeymusic/mami.codi.R/README.md

 the perfect fifth, P5, above and the perfect fourth, P4, below

-That is to say, at the resolution of an octave, the tonic pitch is the maximum consonance peak in the center of a deep dissonance trough.
+That is to say, at the resolution of an octave, the tonic pitch is the maximum consonance peak in the center of a dissonance trough.

 At other resolutions, for example stringed instruments without frets, the nearest playable neighbors are not dissonant.
 A slight roll of the